ConorCrutchley/portfolio-for-conor-crutchley/README.md

 ## Known Issues & Roadmap

-- On desktop, the contact link doesn't always get highlighted when scrolled to.
-This is due to reaching the bottom of the screen preventing the site from recognising the top of the contact form is in view.
-Need to adjust the calculation made to see the top of the screen.
 - Memory usage can be quite high, especially if the site has been open for a while.
 - Ocassionally, elements that use CSS transforms in animations can appear out of place.
 This may just be in development though after a large period of time developing.
 - There's currently no toggle for light / dark mode, this could be a feature to add in the future.